Announcing Trillium 1.0

 for the lifetime of the server.
 The Init handler also has been updated to support adding or

-retrieving ad-hoc state from a shared state TypeSet there:
+retrieving ad-hoc state from a shared state TypeSet there.
+A consequence of this is that Info is no

 Init::new(|mut info| async move {